The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

 In A—G Ref (No 3 of 1994) the defendant stabbed a woman who was pregnant.
 As a result of the stabbing, the woman gave birth to a premature child who later died from a lung condition due to the premature birth.
 The court acknowledged the existence of the principle but refused to extend it to the circumstances in question as it would have required malice to be transferred twice; from the victim mother to the foetus and from the foetus to the child.

-The harm done must be of the same kind as
+The harm done must be of the same kind as the harm intended.
+If a defendant imports a Class A drug but believed he was importing

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.